vet-run/vet/README.md

 ```
 Use the [vet](https://aur.archlinux.org/packages/vet) package for stable releases, and the [vet-git](https://aur.archlinux.org/packages/vet-git) package for the latest vet commit.

-**Note:** these steps (and package updates) can of course be automated via an AUR helper such as [yay](https://github.com/Jguer/yay) or [paru](https://github.com/morganamilo/paru), but as with the security principle that `vet` promotes, you should still read the PKGBUILD before building and installing the package.
+**Note:** These installation steps (and package updates) can of course be automated via an AUR helper such as [yay](https://github.com/Jguer/yay) or [paru](https://github.com/morganamilo/paru).
+But, as with the security principle that `vet` promotes, you should still read the PKGBUILD before building and installing the package.

 ## Manual Installation